Fishing and Boating

 Summer days bring out the boaters and water skiers.
 These activities give way each evening to the floating patio boats, small fishing boats, paddleboats, kayaks, and stand-up-paddleboards (SUP) of residents and the general public.
 They are joined by those enjoying early retirement, others cherishing weekend retirement and our young retirement trainees from age 1 and older.
 Briarcliff Lodge offers many options and programs for older members of our community who maintain their independence in their own homes on the pond.

 For those new to the pond, there is a 5 horsepower motor limit for boats using Sluice Pond and a 5 MPH limit for boating in the coves and smaller part of Sluice Pond.
-We strongly recommend that the NO WAKE signs in all three coves of the pond north of the red house and Dock 125 Restaurant (from the boat ramp or Eel cove to beyond the red house ) be observed.
+We strongly recommend that the NO WAKE signs in all three coves of the pond north of the red house and he former Dock 125 Restaurant (from the boat ramp or Eel cove to beyond the red house ) be observed.

 Please warn your neighbors that they can be fined and prohibited from using larger motors if they churn enough water to endanger swimmers, canoes, kayaks and small boats or to ruin other people's docks and steps in the cove areas by speeding in the coves.
 By law the damage caused is the responsibility of the boat owner to repair or the liability of the boat owner in the case of an injury or drowning.
 Unless you are heavily insured and able to sustain fines, no wake, no mistake.